Export shares of machines from Germany to the EU 2008 - 2020

 The ten EU countries with the highest export shares of machines establish a firm group

-The export quotas of the ten EU countries for German machinery exports to the EU range from a minimum of 4% (Hungary in 2009 and 2010) to a maximum of 16% (France from 2011 to 2013).
+The export quotas of the ten EU countries for German machinery exports to the EU range from a minimum of 4% (Hungary in 2009 and 2010) to a maximum of 16% (France).

 The fluctuations in export shares are small since 2008.
 The respective export quotas vary by a maximum of two percentage points.